itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 "GraphicViewPlot" is designed for the fast display of images, e.g. direct grabber output or colored images.
 It allows plotting real colors (at the moment only 24-bit or 32-bit stored as int32 or RGBA32).
 It does not handle meta-data.
 All DataTypes are accepted.
-To plot complex objects, it is possible to select between the following modes: "absolut", "phase", "real" and "imaginary".
+To plot complex objects, it is possible to select between the following modes: "absolute", "phase", "real" and "imaginary".
 The data is plotted image orientated.
 This means the value at [0,0] is in the upper left position.

 The figure allows z-stack sectioning.
 An automatic video-like visualisation is in preparation.